After early service in Poland, writes Adam Zamoyski, Sulkowski joined the French Army of Italy and in 1798 met a gallant death in Egypt.

 Except for the decades between the First and Second World Wars, the Polish people, since the end of the eighteenth century, have always been subjected to some form of foreign domination.
 Thrice Poland was partitioned by aggressive neighbouring sovereigns, and her promising renaissance after 1772 came to nothing.
 L.R.
 Lewitter queries the factors that have determined Poland's tragic destiny.

-George Woodcock introduces the great rival of Marx and the founder of organized anarchism.
+George Woodcock introduces the great rival of Marx and the founder of organised anarchism.

 Tadeusz Stachowski writes that it was not so much the material loss suffered at Ostrolenka, as the moral defeat, that broke the spirit of the Polish opposition.